mmcgrana/gobyexample/README.md

 ## Go by Example

-Source for [Go by Example](https://gobyexample.com), your hands-on guide to Go.
+Source for [Go by Example](https://gobyexample.com), a hands-on guide to Go.

 ### Generation